dacarlin/pymol-powerpack/README.md

-# PyMOL Powerpack
+# PyMOL PowerPack

-Powerup your PyMOL 🧬 with this powerpack of commands 🚀
+Power up your PyMOL 🧬 with this PowerPack of commands 🚀

+**Background.** As someone who designs proteins, I have my favorite ways of doing things, especially in PyMOL.
+This PowerPack adds the features to PyMOL that make my work easy.

 ## Installation